New Year’s Blessings: The Meaning of Goma Rituals

 Conclusion

-This time, we introduced a video of the New Year's prayer from "Goriyaku," one of the contents featured in the meditation app GASSHO.
+This time, we introduced a video of the New Year's prayer from "Goriyaku," one of the contents featured in the meditation app Gassho.

 Perhaps welcoming the new year by watching the New Year's prayer at Kongosanmai-in Temple, expressing gratitude for the past year, and praying for a wonderful year ahead could be a meaningful way to celebrate the New Year.